Iterable/iterable-web-sdk/README.md

 );
 ```

-When the previous 3 listed events occur, we will invoke the method passed as the second argument, and when the Promise resolves, attach the new JWT to any future Iterable API requests.
+When the previous 3 listed events occur, the SDK will invoke the method passed as the second argument, and when the Promise resolves, attach the new JWT to any future Iterable API requests.

-Finally, if the request to regenerate the JWT fails however, we will not attempt to generate the JWT again so requests will start failing at that point.
+Finally, if the request to regenerate the JWT fails however, the SDK will not attempt to generate the JWT again so requests will start failing at that point.

 # A Note About Imports